Folland Gnat: Trainer

 Although RAF interest in the possibilities for using the Gnat as a fighter had waned, Folland identified a potential use for the type as a trainer aircraft.
 Accordingly, the aircraft was modified to conform with the requirements of Specification T.185D, which had called for an advanced two-seat trainer aircraft that could transition pilots between the current de Havilland Vampire T 11 and operational fighters, such as the supersonic English Electric Lightning.

 Folland proposed the two-seat Fo.
 144 Gnat Trainer.
 The trainer model featured several changes, including the adoption of a new wing with additional fuel capacity, which in turn allowed for more internal space within the fuselage to be allocated for additional equipment.
 A more powerful variant of the Orpheus engine was also used, while the length of the forward fuselage area was increased, and the tail surfaces were enlarged.
 The inboard ailerons of the fighter variant were reconfigured to an arrangement of outboard ailerons and conventional flaps.
-On 7 January 1958, an initial contract for 14 pre-production Gnat trainers was issued.
+On 7 January 1958, an initial contract for 14 preproduction Gnat trainers was issued.

-On 31 August 1959, the prototype Gnat Trainer conducted its maiden flight from Chilbolton airfield, Hampshire.
-The Ministry did not at first place a production order as they were concerned about the size and ability of the company to take on a large order.
-Following the take over of Folland by Hawker Siddeley Aviation (becoming the Hamble division), further orders for 30, 20 and 41 trainers were placed between February 1960 and March 1962, receiving the designation Gnat T Mk.
+On 31 August 1959, the prototype Gnat Trainer conducted its maiden flight from Chilbolton Airfield, Hampshire.
+The ministry did not at first place a production order, as they were concerned about the size and ability of the company to take on a large order.
+Following the takeover of Folland by Hawker Siddeley Aviation (becoming the Hamble division), further orders for 30, 20, and 41 trainers were placed between February 1960 and March 1962, receiving the designation Gnat T Mk.
 1. The final Gnat T.1 for the RAF was delivered in May 1965.